dinoly/trail/README.md

 ### Bugs and Future Improvements
 Bugs :bug:
 - Text offset.
-- Centering the trail for particles.
+- Offset of the trail particles.

 Improvements
 - Resizing the trail.